Retiu/ArtemSkakunovResourceExtractor/README.md

 No prior documentation of this format existed.
 The format was reverse-engineered from scratch by examining `resource.dat` across multiple copies of the game.

+This script has been used to extract the soundtrack of Little Bombers Returns and is available at https://downloads.khinsider.com/game-soundtracks/album/little-bombers-returns-windows-gamerip-2004 upon approval.

 > **Note:** This tool was partially written by [Claude](https://claude.ai) (Anthropic).
 The format research and reverse engineering was done collaboratively.

 ---